Okay-michael/alx-low_level_programming/0x15-file_io/README.md

-# File I/O
+# File-I/O

-This directory demonstrate some basic file operations like open, read, write, append and close using C-programming
+This directory illustrates some basic file operations like open, read, write, append and close using C-programming